 Strategic Communications Planning

 Reba follows a lesson learned from her dad – you’ve got to plan the work before you can work the plan.
 She lives by research and measurement to ensure she’s creating a strategy aligned with a client’s big vision.
 Reba’s work can involve developing the plan for an organization to implement itself or she can take the plan to full execution.
 She also works with organizations to evaluate their communications staffing and training needs using a well-proven audit tool that overlays communications functions with organizational goals.

 After spending 35+ years in the halls of Congress, the S.C.
 Statehouse and more city halls than she can count, Reba understands politics and knows people all over the state.
 She’s led advocacy initiatives for federal and state funding issues and spearheaded a multi-year advocacy plan resulting in one of the most significant shifts in tax administration in years.
 Her background at the intersection of communications and government gives her the perfect vantage point to build a realistic, creative and accountable advocacy plan.
 She’s been doing this kind of work forever and has received recognition at the state and national levels – notably receiving the America’s Public Television Stations’ national grassroots advocacy award for SCETV’s digital conversion plan.

-From speeches and opinion columns to feature articles and social media content, Reba writes it.
+From speeches and opinion columns to feature articles and resumes, Reba writes it.
 She’s considered herself a writer since the fourth grade when she won a VFW essay contest.
 Specializing in making the complex understandable, Reba ensures her clients’ messages resonate with the right audience.
 Reba’s writing work has appeared in national business publications, regional lifestyle magazines, and countless other print and digital publications.
 Her writing has won multiple awards from the S.C.
 Press Association, the Public Relations Society of America, the S.C.
 Chapter of the International Association of Business Communicators and the National Educational Television Association.
 Reba’s personal writing projects live on her blog, Random Connect Points.
 Find her professional writings in the Medway Group’s Stories.